apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. raises concern with Israel as Gaza hospital strike appears to leave "displaced civilians burning alive"**
+**US suggests military aid to Israel is at risk in letter demanding more aid for Gaza**

-You can read more about it [here](https://www.cbsnews.com/news/israel-iran-gaza-hamas-war-lebanon-hezbollah-al-aqsa-hospital-airstrike/).
+You can read more about it [here](https://www.cnn.com/2024/10/15/politics/us-israel-gaza-humanitarian-situation-letter/index.html).

 ## Requirements
 - Python 3.8